 Archive for 'Motion Pictures'

-Posted by Audrey Amidon on October 17, 2014, under Motion Pictures.
+Posted by Audrey Amidon on March 23, 2015, under Motion Pictures.

-Posted by Audrey Amidon on October 14, 2014, under Motion Pictures.
+Posted by Audrey Amidon on March 16, 2015, under Motion Pictures.

-Posted by Audrey Amidon on October 7, 2014, under Motion Pictures.
+Posted by Audrey Amidon on March 4, 2015, under Motion Pictures.

-1930s 1950s 1960s 1970s Academy Awards animation Army Air Forces aviation Baseball Civil Rights Corsica declassified Defense Visual Information Center digitization Fashion Film First Motion Picture Unit Germany Guest blogger horses Inventions Lyndon Baines Johnson Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York New York City Preservation restoration Still Pictures Training films UFOs United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army US Navy Vietnam War Washington DC World War I World War II
+1930s 1950s 1960s 1970s Academy Awards AEF American Expeditionary Forces animation Army Air Forces art aviation Civil Rights D-Day declassified Defense Visual Information Center digitization Fashion Film First Motion Picture Unit France Guest blogger horses Inventions Lyndon Baines Johnson Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York City Preservation restoration Still Pictures Training films United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army USIA US Navy Washington DC World War I World War II